bitwarden/help/_articles/account/export-your-data.md

 order: 06
 ---

 Bitwarden allows you to export your personal Vault data from any client application, or an Organization Vault from the Web Vault or CLI.
+Exports can be downloaded as plaintext `.json` or `.csv` files, or as a `.json` [Encrypted Export]({% link _articles/importing/encrypted-export.md %}).

-Exports can be downloaded as `.json` or `.csv` files, however Bitwarden recommends using `.json` for a more complete option for standard backup procedures as `.csv` exports will not export Cards or Identities.
+Bitwarden recommends using `.json` for a more complete option for standard backup procedures as `.csv` exports will not export Cards or Identities.
 For information on the format of Bitwarden `.csv` and `.json` exports, see [Condition a Bitwarden .csv or .json]({% link _articles/importing/condition-bitwarden-import.md %}).

-Vault Exports currently do not include file attachments.
+Vault Exports **will not include** File Attachments or Items in the Trash.

 {% callout warning %}
-Vault Exports contain your data in an **unencrypted** format.
-Do not store or send the exported file over insecure channels, like email.
-You should delete Vault Exports immediately after you are done using them.
+Unless you're using an [Encrypted Export]({% link _articles/importing/encrypted-export.md %}), do not store or send the exported file over insecure channels, like email, and delete the file immediately after use.
 {% endcallout %}

 ## Export a Personal Vault